impossibl/pgjdbc-ng/SETTINGS.md

 System Property: `pgjdbc.parsed-sql.cache.size`

+Range: Must be greater than or equal to `0`

 Default: `250`

 #### Prepared Statement Cache Size

 Size of the prepared statement cache

-A value less than one disables the cache.
+A value of zero disables the cache.

 Driver Property: `prepared-statement.cache.size`

 DataSource: `getPreparedStatementCacheSize()`/`setPreparedStatementCacheSize(java.lang.Integer)`

 System Property: `pgjdbc.prepared-statement.cache.size`

+Range: Must be greater than or equal to `0`

 Default: `50`